 At this time, we are looking for an enthusiastic professional to join our growing team.
-The ideal candidate will have a strong racial equity lens as well as a working understanding of current and historic systemic barriers to affordable housing and how those barriers have disproportionately impacted some demographics more than others.
+The ideal candidate will have a strong equity lens as well as a working understanding of current and historic systemic barriers to affordable housing and how those barriers have disproportionately impacted some demographics more than others.
 Additionally, the candidate will work well in a highly collaborative environment as ABCLT’s goals are lofty and accomplishing them necessitates a collective mindset.

 Skills and Experience: